rjungius/rjungius.github.io/_includes/observational_study.md

 While looking at the percentage of paths that are European and finished is quite interesting, we would also like to understand how people play and if they are more likely to be successful if the target article is from Europe.
 To study this, we computed a statistical t-test with the null hypothesis that the percentage of finished paths for Europe is the same as the rest of the continents.

 We compute the statistical t-test between the two groups and… bingo!
 We get a p-value of 0.032 which is lower than 0.05.
-Therefore, if a path finishes in a European target article, it is more likely to be successful.
+Therefore, we can say with a 5% of significance level that if a path finishes in a European target article, it is more likely to be successful.

 {% include plots/paths_count_naive_map.html %}